AxeldeRomblay/MLBox/docs/installation.rst

 Installation
 ------------

-You can choose to install MLBox either from pip or from the github.
+You can choose to install MLBox either from pip or from the Github.

 Install from pip